BlockSettle/BlockSettleDB/README_ArmoryDB.md

 * cookie: Create a cookie file holding a random authentication key to allow local clients to make use of elevated commands (e.g., `shutdown`).
 (Default: False)
 * datadir: Path to the Armory data folder.
 (Default: Same as Armory)
 * db-type: Sets the db type.
 Database type cannot be changed in between Armory runs.
 Once a database has been built with a certain type, the database will always function according to the initial type; specifying another type will do nothing.
 Changing the database type requires rebuilding the database.
-(Default: DB\_FULL)
+(Default: DB\_SUPER)
 * dbdir: Path to folder containing the Armory database file directory.
 If empty, a new database will be created.
 (Default: Same as Armory)
 * satoshi-datadir: Path to blockchain data folder (blkXXXXX.dat files).
 (Default: Same as Armory)

 The database types are as follows:

 * DB\_BARE: Tracks wallet history only.
 Smallest DB, as the DB doesn't resolve a wallet's relevant transaction hashes until requested.
 (In other words, database accesses will be relatively slow.)
 This was the default database type in Armory v0.94.
 * DB\_FULL: Tracks wallet history and resolves all relevant transaction hashes.
 (In other words, the database can instantly pull up relevant transaction data). ~1GB minimum size for the database.
-Default database type as of v0.95.
+This was the default database type in Armory v0.96.5.
 * DB\_SUPER: Tracks the entire blockchain history.
 Any transaction hash can be instantly resolved into its relevant data.
 Not fully implemented yet, and the database will be at least ~100GB large.
+Default database type.

 There are additional flags.